 Tupman is a tiny town located in the state of California.
 With a population of 177 people and just one neighborhood, Tupman is the 841st largest community in California.

-Because occupations involving physical labor dominate the local economy, Tupman is generally considered to be a blue-collar town.
-42.42% of the Tupman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Tupman, you'll notice that it is more blue-collar than most other communities in America.
+42.42% of Tupman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Tupman is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Tupman who work in teaching (18.18%), office and administrative support (12.12%), and sales jobs (10.61%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Tupman has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Tupman has few renters and college students.
 But the biggest reason it is quieter in Tupman than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Tupman may be for you.

-Being a small town, Tupman does not have a public transit system used by locals to get to and from work.
+Tupman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Tupman in 2022 was $25,406, which is low income relative to California and the nation.
 This equates to an annual income of $101,624 for a family of four.
 However, Tupman contains both very wealthy and poor people as well.
 Tupman also has one of the higher rates of people living in poverty in the nation, with 34.29% of its population below the federal poverty line.